 The Contractor shall obtain State approval of each person or subcontractor assigned to work under a specific Delivery Order prior to beginning work.
-Should the Contractor provide services by a person not approved before work begins on the Delivery Order, those services may not be subsequently approved for payment.
+Should the Contractor provide services by a person not approved before work begins on the DO, those services may not be subsequently approved for payment.

 The State reserves the right to withdraw approval of any person or subcontractor by written notice to the Contractor.

-The total cost for a project will not exceed the amount authorized on the Delivery Order without prior written approval from the DNR Project Manager or Procurement Officer.
-If at any time during the performance of the Delivery Order the Contractor has reason to believe the amount authorized on the Task Order will be exceeded the Contractor will notify the DNR Project Manager and provide a justification and an estimate of the additional cost for completion of the work.
-Similarly, if at any time during the performance of the Delivery Order the State has reason to believe that the work required will exceed the total cost due to a change in conditions, or if additional work will be required, the DNR Project Manager will so advise the Contractor and will require revised cost estimates from the Contractor.
+The total cost for a project will not exceed the amount authorized on the DO without prior written approval from the DNR Project Manager or Procurement Officer.
+If at any time during the performance of the DO the Contractor has reason to believe the amount authorized on the DO will be exceeded the Contractor will notify the DNR Project Manager and provide a justification and an estimate of the additional cost for completion of the work.
+Similarly, if at any time during the performance of the DO the State has reason to believe that the work required will exceed the total cost due to a change in conditions, or if additional work will be required, the DNR Project Manager will so advise the Contractor and will require revised cost estimates from the Contractor.

-The State will not be obligated to pay any amount in excess of the total cost set forth in any Delivery Order.
-If condition changes increase the Delivery Order amount, the Contractor will not be obligated to continue performance resulting in charges exceeding the price unless and until the DNR Procurement Officer has authorized the increase in writing and a revised Delivery Order has been issued.
+The State will not be obligated to pay any amount in excess of the total cost set forth in any DO.
+If conditions change increasing the DO amount, the Contractor will not be obligated to continue performance resulting in charges exceeding the price unless and until the DNR Procurement Officer has authorized the increase in writing and a revised DO has been issued.

-Revision of Delivery Orders will be issued when an extension of time is needed to complete the project, or when the scope of work has been modified by the State, which may cause a change in the project costs.
-The revised Delivery Order must be signed by both the DNR Project Manager and the firm's authorized signatory prior to performing any additional work incurring additional cost or working past the original time limit.
+Revision of DOs will be issued when an extension of time is needed to complete the project, or when the scope of work has been modified by the State, which may cause a change in the project costs.
+The revised DO must be signed by both the DNR Project Manager and the firm's authorized signatory prior to performing any additional work incurring additional cost, or working past the original time limit.
 Inability of a firm to follow these procedures may be grounds for dismissal from a project or termination of their contract(s) with the State.

-No work will commence by the Contractor without a prior authorization by DNR.
+No work will commence by the Contractor without a signed DO issued by a DNR Procurement Officer.